hendisantika/tax-calculator/README.md

 1. Clone this project by this command : `git clone https://github.com/hendisantika/tax-calculator.git`
 2. Go to folder --> `cd tax-calculator`
+3. If the MySQL container is not up and running, you need to run it now.
+4. Change [application.properties](./src/main/resources/application.properties) based on your mysql username & password.
-3. Run this project with Maven Wrapper --> `./mvnw clean spring-boot:run`
+5. Run this project with Maven Wrapper --> `./mvnw clean spring-boot:run`
-4. Open Swagger UI Dashboard on this link http://localhost:8080/swagger-ui.html and see the following screen shot:
+6. Open Swagger UI Dashboard on this link http://localhost:8080/swagger-ui.html and see the following screen shot:

 ![Swagger UI](img/SwaggerUI.png "Swagger UI")